TheLeggestOne/table-roller/README.md

 1. Roll on the "Encounters" table
 2. Roll on the "MerchantGoods" table
 3. Roll on the "Treasure" table
-4. Return all three results separately
+4. Return all three results as separate, independent entries

 You can add modifiers to individual tables: